 BABA Waiver Eligibility and Submission Process

-Manufacturers and contractors should apply for a waiver if a product does not initially meet the Domestic Content requirements under the following circumstances:
+Manufacturers and contractors should apply for a waiver if a product does not initially meet the Domestic content requirements under the following circumstances:

-- Domestic Content requirements that are inconsistent with public interest
+- Domestic content requirements that are inconsistent with public interest.

 5 Steps for Waiver Submission

-- The award recipient sends waiver request in writing to the respective U.S. federal government agency (the Agency) for review and evaluation.
+- The award recipient sends a waiver request in writing to the respective U.S. federal government agency (the Agency) for review and evaluation.

 - The Agency posts a draft of the submitted waiver letter for public review and submission of comments for a period of no less than fifteen calendar days.